-As of March 31, 2021, we had cash and cash equivalents of \$10.8 million, compared to \$22.8 million as of December 31, 2020, of which \$0.3 million and \$0.4 million, respectively, related to foreign subsidiaries.
+As of June 30, 2021, we had cash and cash equivalents of \$52.0 million, compared to \$22.8 million as of December 31, 2020, of which \$0.3 million and \$0.4 million, respectively, related to foreign subsidiaries.

-We believe our existing cash, cash equivalents and our ability to borrow from affiliated entities will be sufficient to fund operations through at least 12 months following the issuance date of the financial statements.
+At December 31, 2020, due to continued anticipated operating cash outflows and the upcoming maturity of the 2016 Notes, there existed a substantial doubt regarding our ability to continue as a going concern.
+This doubt was alleviated by the issuance of the 2021 Notes.
+We believe our existing cash and cash equivalents will be sufficient to fund operations through at least 12 months following the issuance date of the financial statements.
 We continue to have our Chairman and CEO's intent and ability to support the our operations with additional funds as required.
 We may also seek to sell additional equity, through one or more follow-on public offerings or in separate financings, or sell additional debt securities, or obtain a credit facility.
 However, we may not be able to secure such financing in a timely manner or on favorable terms.
 We may also consider selling off components of our business.
 Without additional funds, we may choose to delay or reduce our operating or investment expenditures.
 Further, because of the risk and uncertainties associated with the commercialization of our existing products as well as products in development, we may need additional funds to meet our needs sooner than planned.
 To date, our primary sources of capital have been the private placement of membership interests prior to our IPO, debt financing agreements, including the promissory note with Nant Capital, LLC ("Nant Capital") and our convertible notes, the sale of our common stock, and proceeds from the sale of components of our business.